A vagrant sees the light of day from within the darkness of his irony.

 | Today was the day.
 He was going to do it this time.
-He never understood the phrase ‘enough is enough’ until today, that’s when he knew.
-He lay on his back in his cardboard box, scanning his thoughts as he contemplated.
+He never understood the phrase ‘enough is enough’ until today.
+He lies on his back in a soggy cardboard box, scanning his thoughts as he contemplated this kind of lifestyle.
 There was no way he was going to suffer any longer.
 His worries now consisted of thinking about whether or not he should take any of his belongings, what very little there were.
 He assumed he wouldn’t need them where he was going, any-damn-way.
 Exhaling loudly through his nose, he struggled to crawl out of the container.
-Blissful thoughts of no longer being poor, no more begging on the street or scavenging a stranger’s barn for bits of grain the farm animals may have overlooked.
+Blissful thoughts of no longer being poor, no more begging on the street, or scavenging a stranger’s barn for bits of grain the farm animals may have overlooked.
 (It was an anomaly if it did happen).
-No, today, he would bury his woes head-first into the Earth, plummetting himself directly through the gates of Hell.
+No, today, he would bury his woes head-first into the Earth, throwing himself from a cliff and plummetting directly down through the gates of Hell.
 Hell was something that worried him before, but no longer.

 Hobbling down the street, he clutched his intensely throbbing and broken hand, passing by a late-night convenience store.

-The cashier pulled a shotgun from under the counter, cocking and pointing it directly at the poor man.
-Despite the throbbing sensation he was feeling now all over his body, slowly he put his hands in the air, locking eyes with the cashier, revealing pain behind lifeless eyes.
-A bead of sweat dropped from the cashier's forehead as any feelings of pity or mercy were instantly swept away.
-At that very moment, a man charged in wearing an old rubber batman mask from the early ’90s, wielding a .45 caliber pistol.
+The cashier pulled a shotgun from under the counter, cocking and pointing it directly at the poor gentleman, who, despite the throbbing sensation in his hand, was now terrified.
+Slowly the vagrant put his hands in the air, locking eyes with the cashier, revealing the pain behind lifeless his eyes.
+A bead of sweat dripped from the cashier's forehead, and he breathed slowly as seconds began to feel like hours, sweeping away any feelings of pity or mercy from his mind.
+At that moment, a man charged in wearing an old rubber batman mask from the early ’90s, wielding a .45 caliber pistol.
 The cashier had no time to react before the gunman fired two shots at him.
 The first bullet missed, embedding itself into a pack of Kools cigarettes.
 The other had gone clean through his skull.
 The vagrant held his breath, pondering as he watched.
-It seemed as though it had never occurred to the gunman as to why the cashier had already been holding a gun before he even entered the store.
+It seemed as though it had never occurred to the gunman as to why the cashier had already been pointing a gun before he even entered the store.